 It can be hard to pick the best sights and attractions in Norway, but, if you're planning a trip there, start with this list of 10 must-see sights and attractions.

 For us, the top attraction in Norway is the North Cape.
 A quarter of a million tourists visit the North Cape each summer, making it one of Norway's most popular sights.
 The North Cape is a monumental, natural experience offering breathtaking views, unusual climatic conditions, the dramatic cliff itself...and one is standing at Europe's northern end.
 You'll find the North Cape in the region of Finnmark.

 The beauty of the Geirangerfjord, with its waterfalls and cliffs, is hard to surpass.
 If you haven't seen the Geirangerfjord, then you really haven't seen all of Norway, which is the reason many Scandinavian cruises include the town of Geiranger in their cruise itinerary.
 On a map, you'll find the Geirangerfjord about halfway between Trondheim and Bergen.
 Popular activities at the Geirangerfjord include guided tours, hiking, fishing, and boating.

 This top attraction in Norway takes place no matter the weather.
 It also made the list of the top 10 free things in Oslo.
-Walk toward the Royal Palace in Oslo and witness the "royal" event at 1:30 to 2:10 pm daily.
+Walk toward the Royal Palace in Oslo and witness the "royal" event from 1:30 to 2:10 pm daily.
 In the summer, mounted police officers and a Norwegian military band lead the guards through Norway's capital.

 One of Oslo's most beautiful public parks is Vigeland Park, and it's also one of the top sights in Norway's capital.
 Vigeland Park contains the life's work of Gustav Vigeland, a famous Norwegian sculptor.
 More than 200 Vigeland masterpieces are on display here.
 There is a visitor center in the park, as well as a souvenir shop and a cafe.
 Use T-Bane Majorstuen / tram 12 when you're in Oslo to get to Vigelandsparken.